davideloba/daliMaster/examples/serialControl/README.md

 ## Getting started

-Load the program *serialControl.ino* under *examples/* folder, open serial monitor and set baudrate to 115000.
+Load the program *serialControl.ino* under *examples* folder, open serial monitor and set baudrate to 115000.
 Write your command in the upper form and press return to send it.
 Remember that you can send up to 4 arguments at a time.
 The program will echo the received command and if it is correct it will be execute.
 ### Hello world
 ```
 daliMaster start..